 Slate has been used in building for centuries, for example the quarries in North Wales have been operating, albeit in a smaller scale, since Roman times.
 With slate being found on the Roman fort at Seqontium Caernarfon – circa 77AD.

-There are many different producers of good quality slate around the globe – Welsh Slate, Cumbrian Slate, Cornish Slate, North American Slate, Spanish Slate, Chinese Slate and Brazilian Slate.
-Each one of these is producing similar but distinctly different types of products.
+There are many different producers of good quality slate around the globe – Welsh Slate, Cumbrian Slate, Cornish Slate, North American Slate, Spanish Slate and Brazilian Slate.
+Each one of these is producing similar but distinctly different types of slate.
 If you follow the thumbnails below you can investigate further.